Robert J. Conrad: Legal career

-US Attorney
+U.S. attorney

-Conrad served as an Assistant United States Attorney for the Western District of North Carolina from 1989 to 2001.
+Conrad served as an assistant United States attorney for the Western District of North Carolina from 1989 to 2001.

 In 1999, Attorney General Janet Reno selected him to serve as Chief of the Campaign Financing Task Force ("CFTF"), investigating alleged illegal campaign contributions to both parties during the 1996 Presidential election.
-In making the selection, AG Reno said “Bob is one of the most respected career prosecutors in the Department of Justice.”
+In making the selection, AG Reno said "Bob is one of the most respected career prosecutors in the Department of Justice."

 Conrad led a team of career prosecutors and obtained convictions against James Riady, Pauline Kanchanalak, Maria Hsia, among thirty others.
-In pleading guilty, Riady on behalf of Lippo Bank agreed to pay $8.6 million, “the largest fine ever imposed for violation of the campaign finance laws."
-As part of those duties Conrad deposed the President and Vice-President of the United States in the same week.
+In pleading guilty, Riady on behalf of Lippo Bank agreed to pay $8.6 million, "the largest fine ever imposed for violation of the campaign finance laws."
+As part of those duties Conrad deposed the President and vice-president of the United States in the same week.
 As Chief of the CFTF, he was later named Acting U.S. Attorney for New Jersey responsible for investigating and prosecuting alleged campaign financing violations related to the 1996 Torricelli for Senate Campaign.
-He formally recommended that an independent counsel be named to investigate then Vice President Al Gore for perjury.

-After this assignment, an article in The Washington Post stated that Conrad was ”uniformly described by people who know him as a fair minded, career prosecutor who doesn't let politics interfere with his work.”
-At the end of his service as Chief of the CFTF, Reno said “Bob Conrad has done an outstanding job leading the Campaign Financing Task Force for the past year.”
-Defense Attorney George Laughrun described him as “one of the most ethical lawyers I know.”
-Another defense attorney described Conrad as “a tough minded but fair prosecutor who is scrupulously honest.”

-Conrad was promoted to United States Attorney in the same district from 2001 until 2004.
-During the Bush Administration, Attorney General John Ashcroft appointed Conrad to the Attorney General's Advisory Committee as Vice Chair of the Advisory Committee on Terrorism along with Patrick Fitzgerald, and also appointed Conrad Chair of the Committee on Violent Crime.
+Conrad was promoted to United States attorney in the same district from 2001 until 2004.

-Conrad's office was instrumental in prosecuting supporters of the Hezbollah terrorist cell in North Carolina.
-Conrad also prosecuted violent intimidation, including at least one cross-burning case, during which Conrad stated: “Race-motivated, cross-burning conduct is anathema to a civilized society.
-We are gratified that the Fourth Circuit Court of Appeals rejected the notion that such conduct can be provoked.”

-Governor Roy Cooper, then the North Carolina Attorney General, said that Conrad had ““the qualities that you wanted not only in a U.S. attorney but as a judge.
-He has a moral compass.
-He is a person of faith who knows right from wrong.
-He has integrity.
-And he respects and honors the rule of law.”

-Federal Judicial Service